mattneub/Programming-iOS-Book-Examples/README.md

 * Use autosynthesis of properties.

+* Move protocol adoption declarations to implementation file where possible.

 * Use constraints (instead of frame) to position and size subviews, whenever this is relational (and doesn't get in the way of the example).

 * Illustrate some newly available CIFilters.